 The Purpose of Homework

-All educational research indicates that well organised homework can significantly raise the standard of pupil achievement.
+All educational research indicates that well organised homework can significantly raise the standard of student achievement.
 Homework should:

-- Encourage pupils to develop independent study skills
+- Encourage students to develop independent study skills

 - Promote self-discipline and positive attitudes towards life-long learning

 - Consolidate and reinforce the skills and understanding developed at school

 - Extend school learning

 - Involve the parents and carers in the management of student learning and keep them informed about the work students are doing

 - Manage particular demands on individual Years, e.g. GCSE coursework

 - Ask your teacher for help if you are not clear about the homework task before you leave the lesson

 - All homework should be recorded on ClassCharts but please still include a brief note in your planner as to what the homework is